CtrlK

 Distinctiveness Conflict Risk

-Occupies a very clear niche at the intersection of malware analysis and network traffic analysis, with distinct triggers like 'C2 traffic decoding' and 'malware PCAP analysis' that are unlikely to conflict with general networking or general malware skills.
+Occupies a very clear niche: malware-specific network traffic analysis.
+The combination of malware focus, network traffic analysis, and specific tools (Wireshark, Zeek, Suricata) makes it highly distinct and unlikely to conflict with general networking or general malware analysis skills.

 3 / 3